DanielJRutledge/DataAnalytics_Fall2013/README.md

 <b>Quick & Dirty gitHub tutorial </b>

-#If you have your own branch that you're developing in and you want to make sure you are developing in that branch:
+If you have your own branch that you're developing in and you want to make sure you are developing in that branch:

 git checkout yourBranch

-# where yourBranch is the name of your branch.
+ where yourBranch is the name of your branch.
 This assumes you are in "DataAnalytics_Fall2013 directory on terminal or command prompt on your computer
-# This is how you switch between branches in general, "master" is the name of the root branch
+ This is how you switch between branches in general, "master" is the name of the root branch

-#Once you use the above command everything you do, once committed will update on your branch only
+Once you use the above command everything you do, once committed will update on your branch only

-#If you are ready to update your branch:
+If you are ready to update your branch:

 git commit -a  #this will send you to a text editor to write a label, once everything goes ok git push origin

-# this assumes that you are "pushing" your updates to the branch you're currently in
-# so if you want to push to master, see below for details
+ this assumes that you are "pushing" your updates to the branch you're currently in so if you want to push to master, see below for details

 git push origin master
-.
-.
-.t
-.i
-.m
-.e
-.
-.

-# You realize that master has changed a lot and you want your branch to update:
+ You realize that master has changed a lot and you want your branch to update:

 git checkout master
 git pull